 In these pages, I will share some historical information, about how the bomb came to be, how it was developed over the years since then, and how close we have come to accidental explosions and unintentional acts of war.
 There will be some philosophical and moral questions.
 We will look at the past and current efforts of disarmament advocates, and how we may involve ourselves in that work.
 See if you agree that it is time, now, to finally put an end to this madness.

-I am aware that this is but one of the many Peace issues needing our attention, and have made the choice to focus my efforts on nuclear disarmament, because of the opportunity afforded by President Obama’s second term.
-I really believe we are at a crisis point, where the political forces could accelerate in either direction, to more bombs or less, and we dare not waste this chance.
+I am aware that this is but one of the many Peace issues needing our attention, and had made the choice to focus my efforts on nuclear disarmament, because of the opportunity afforded by President Obama’s second term.
+Obviously, that hope was misplaced, but now that ICAN has brought forth the TPNW, and the issue is seriously being taken up at the UN, I really believe we are at a crisis point, where the political forces could accelerate in either direction, to more bombs or less, and we dare not waste this chance.

 next: how it began >